ImagineHJ/PINTOS/README.md

   1. List

   List in PintOS is a doubly linked list.
+It is different from the usual doubly linked list as it splits the pointers and the data. list_item structure embeds list_elem structure.
   ```c
   struct list_elem
   {